6 Benefits of Occupational Therapy for Elderly Parents

 5. Provide caregiver assistance

 Being a primary caregiver can take physical, emotional and financial tolls.
 Occupational therapists are trained to evaluate a caregiver's situation and help manage or alleviate their workload when necessary.
 The therapist's goal with a primary caregiver is to make sure they’re maintaining a lifestyle in which the patient’s needs are met without sacrificing their own.
-They do this several ways:
+They do this in several ways:

 • Recognizing the caregiver’s needs must be met along with the patients’.